Ch3nWang/RSTR/Readme.md

 You can replace the dataset in the experiment as you want.
 We run the demo on MATLAB R2024a on a personal computer with the AMD Ryzen 5 7500F 6-Core Processor and 32 GB RAM.

-If you find this code useful, please consider to cite our work.
+If you find this work useful, please cite:

 ```bibtex
 @article{wang2025robust,